 In this situation, the “continue to this website” link will be non-functional; you cannot use the browser UI to override this blockage.

-You can distinguish the source of this error from other HTTPS errors by the lack of a specific “error text” message appearing at the normal location; e.g. in the HTTPS Subject CN Mismatch error, you see the following explanatory text:
+Prior to IE10, you can distinguish the source of this error from other HTTPS errors by the lack of a specific “error text” message appearing at the normal location; e.g. in the HTTPS Subject CN Mismatch error, you see the following explanatory text:

 The PKI team also announced a new improvement for helping address certificate revocation latency, which you can read about here.
 The highlight is that the new feature provides dynamic updates for revocation information so that Windows clients can be updated with untrusted certificates at most within a day of the information being published (no user interaction required); this updated information helps serve as a backstop for Windows’ existing certificate revocation checking support.